Incoming Transfer Students

 Formula for transfer credit

-Number of credits NU accepts from previous institution X NU school minimum degree requirement / Previous school minimum degree requirement = NU units
+Number of credits NU accepts from previous institution X NU school minimum degree requirement (42, 45, 48 or 50) / Previous school minimum degree requirement = NU units

 16 (transferred credit hours) x 45 (NU degree requirements) ÷ 120 (incoming institution degree requirements) = 6 NU units